IceCraft-Studio/Insert-Molang-File-VSC-Ext/README.md

 ## Usage

-To use this extension, simply right click on any string within an add-on file, a menu will pop up and you can select whichever file from molang folder you want to insert.
+To use this extension, simply right click *(you can also use command pallete)* on any string within an add-on file, a menu will pop up and you can select whichever file from molang folder you want to insert.
 It doesn't matter if the string is empty or not, it will simply replace it completely.
 If working in resource pack file it will only look into resource pack's `molang` folder and so with behavior packs.
 When it inserts the MoLang file's code, it removes any newlines or returns, so you don't have to worry about json errors!